amitfin/retry/README.md

 The service implements exponential backoff mechanism.
 These are the delay times (in seconds) of the first 7 attempts: [0, 1, 2, 4, 8, 16, 32] (each delay is twice than the previous one).
 The following are the second offsets from the initial call [0, 1, 3, 7, 15, 31, 63].

-`expected_state` is another _optional_ parameter which can be used to validate the new state of the entities after the inner service call:
+`expected_state` is an _optional_ parameter which can be used to validate the new state of the entities after the inner service call:
 ```
 service: retry.call
 data: